 Lately here at The Naked Chemist, we have been researching ingredients that provide natural sun protection.

-After writing the article on the natural and organic skin care standards, I was surprised to learn that there is little regulation around sun lotion.
+After writing the article on the natural and organic skincare standards, we were surprised to learn that there is little regulation around sun lotion.

-Manufacturers of these sun lotion brands in question, have been quick to combat these harmful messages, suggesting that such statements are ill informed.
+Manufacturers of sun lotion brands are also quick to combat these harmful messages, suggesting that such statements are ill-informed.

-The reality is however, that there is a lot of controversy surrounding sun tan lotion, and in the last two years alone, six absorbers have been put under review.
+However, the reality is that there is a lot of controversy surrounding suntan lotion, and in the last year, many absorbers are now being put under review.

-- The ingredient 4-methyl benzilidene camphor, is allowed up to 4% in any concentration
+- the ingredient 4-methyl benzylidene camphor is allowed up to 4% in any concentration

 So much damage in fact, that many of them have been taken off the market, or had their levels significantly reduced, due to possible health concerns.

-Only then can you have peace of mind, that what you’re putting on your skin is actually safe to use.
+Only then will you have peace of mind, that what you’re actually putting on your skin is safe to use.